 Here are a few ways we can keep the legacy of the Ansar alive today:

 One: Give shelter to our displaced brothers and sisters!
 You can build a house for a displaced Syrian family for £1,200 or give any amount to the Syria Housing Fund.
-You can also construct homes for Rohingya refugee families who recently lost their homes to a devastating fire.

 Two: Volunteer for your community.
 The Ansar gave the Muhajirun their time, energy and wealth - and our volunteers, the Ansar Team, strive to follow in their footsteps!
 You can help us fundraise, organise events, distribute relief to the homeless and so much more.
 Join the Ansar Team this Ramadan!